automatika-robotics/sugarcoat/docs/advanced/create_service.md

-# Converting a ROS Sugar Python Script into a systemd Service
+# Converting a Sugarcoat Python Script into a systemd Service

 :::{note}
-ROS Sugar packages can be easily launched as `systemd` services using the `create_service` tool provided with the package.
+Sugarcoat packages can be easily launched as `systemd` services using the `create_service` tool provided with the package.
 :::

-Once you have a Python script written for your ROS Sugar-based package (lets call it `my_awesome_system.py`), you can install it as a systemd service with the following command:
+Once you have a Python script written for your Sugarcoat-based package (lets call it `my_awesome_system.py`), you can install it as a systemd service with the following command:

 ```bash
 ros2 run automatika_ros_sugar create_service <path-to-python-script> <service-name>